Our Favorite 100 Grocery Store Backpacking Foods

 MEAT, POULTRY, & FISH

-Another great place to shop for your backpacking foods is the canned meat and fish aisle of your grocery store.
-This aisle is where you’ll find high protein, hiker-friendly foods that are shelf-stable and safe to pack with you.
-The wide variety of flavor options can also help keep your foods interesting so you don’t experience flavor fatigue during your next backpacking trip.
+Another great place to shop for your backpacking foods is your grocery store’s canned meat and fish aisle.
+This aisle is where you’ll find high protein, hiker-friendly foods that are shelf-stable and safe to pack.
+The variety of flavor options can also help keep your foods interesting so you don’t experience flavor fatigue during your next backpacking trip.
 Another plus about some of the foods in this aisle (i.e., packaged tuna and salmon) is that they contain omega-3 fatty acids.
-These fats are anti-inflammatory and may help prevent unnecessary aches and joint pains while you’re adventuring in the backcountry.
+These fats are anti-inflammatory and may help prevent unnecessary aches and joint pains while adventuring in the backcountry.

 Tuna Packets